Following May’s update, KLOUDIP delivers more new logistics and fleet management software features in 2021. Check out what’s new below.

 In August, the procedure has become really simple – just drag-and-drop the order in one click.
 The system highlights the routes where you can place another order.
 Additionally, DISTRIBUTION automatically rearranges the sequence of orders to build the most cost-efficient or fastest routes considering the new orders.

 That’s all for today.
-Follow us to learn more about how fleet management software evolves in Sri Lanka and check out the real-life implementation examples on this blog.
+Check out other fleet management opportunities and overview the real-life implementation examples on this blog.